Texas Release of Deed of Trust

 Discharge a vendor's lien against a real estate property in Texas with this Release of Lien form.

-• The Release of Lien must be recorded with the County Recorder's Office to release a vendor's lien against the property.
+The Release of Vendor's Lien form is used to release a vendor's lien against a real estate property after:

-• The Release would be filed after (i) the purchaser has paid the balance of the purchase price and (ii) the promissory notes securing the balance have been canceled by the vendor (seller).
+2. the promissory notes securing the balance have been canceled by the vendor (seller).

 Texas General Warranty Deed Form

-Transfer a Texas real estate property from a seller to a buyer with this easy-to-use Texas General Warranty Deed form.
+Transfer a Texas real estate property from a seller to a buyer with this easy-to-use General Warranty Deed form.

-• A General Warranty Deed provides the buyer with the broadest protection of any form of title deed.
 The seller (the grantor) gives the buyer (the grantee) the following covenants:

 • that the grantor has good and marketable title to the property,